 In traditional Indian families, the power structure was very complex and could not be defined in a binary gender-based way as feminists most often try to show.
 Veena found that contrary to the feminist portrayal of women being powerless in a patriarchal family and males being all-powerful, there existed no such binary power relation.
 For instance, she said, a mother was more powerful than her sons, an older daughter or sister had the authority to participate in family decisions and a woman gained power as she took charge of a family and became a mother of next generation.

-For these women, the dowry was an important asset for women for harder times.
+For these women, dowry was an important asset for women for harder times.
 It was “an index of the appreciation bestowed upon a daughter in her natal village and the ostensible measure of her status in her conjugal village”.

 From the study of Punjab Govt. reports of the 19th century, none of the reports, she said, described dowry as demand from a groom’s family.
-Rather it was a collection of gifts, clothes, jewellery, household goods and cash given by bride’s family and friends.
-In the colonial period, the wedding expenses also included son’s wedding expenses and many instances in govt. documents were mentioned like that.
+Rather it was a collection of gifts, clothes, jewellery, household goods and cash given by the bride’s family and friends.
+In the colonial period, the wedding expenses also included a son’s wedding expenses and many instances in govt. documents were mentioned like that.

 In the colonial era, dowry items were accumulated over a period of time, not only by the family members but also by the extended kin and friends in the neighbourhood.
 It was a time when very few dowry items were purchased.
 These were accumulated through a custom of reciprocity in village communities.
 Cows, buffaloes, goats and camels were considered more valuable than land and these were the dowry items given to daughters.